netidx/netidx-book/src/overview.md

 ## Cross Platform

-While netidx is primarially developed on PPC64le linux, it is tested on aarch64, and x86_64 linux, Mac OS, and even Windows.
+While netidx is primarily developed on PPC64le Linux, it is tested on aarch64, and x86_64 Linux, Mac OS, and even Windows.
 It will probably work on many platforms I haven't tried.